Most people I talk to look at the biceps as one single muscle rather than a muscle group.

 8. Rotating Curls

-Your starting position will be the same as the regular dumbbell curl with your palms facing up.
+Your starting position will be the same as the regular dumbbell curl with your palms facing up and shoulder-width grip.

 The difference in this biceps workout is that you rotate your hands at the top of the movement.